-IT shops using Microsoft's free patch management tool, Windows Server Update Services, can now use it to send updates to App-V.
+IT shops using Microsoft's free patch management tool, Windows Server Update Services, can now use it to send updates

 A new product category will be added to WSUS server under Microsoft Application Virtualization family, called Microsoft Application Virtualization 4.5.
 This new category will show up when new updates are available for App-V, and updates will be available through Microsoft Update and the Microsoft Update Catalog.